Range/On Weapons

 If the weapon uses a projectile with SubjectToElevation=yes, it can gain a range bonus when attacking from high ground to low ground, with calculation parameters set in [ElevationModel].

-Starting from Red Alert 2, it is allowed to set Range=-2 for a weapon as a special handling that allows infinite range.
+Starting from Red Alert 2, it is allowed to set Range=-2 for a weapon as a special handling that allows it to exit early at the beginning of the InRange check, thereby ignoring the distance limit to the target and the feasibility query along the attack path.[3]

 Generally, this determines whether to use two-dimensional plane distance or three-dimensional space distance for calculation based on whether the shooter is in the air or on the ground.